Software I use, hardware I rely on, and the tools that keep me productive.

 Omarchy

-An Arch Linux distribution with a curated Hyprland desktop environment.
-Tiling window management, keyboard-driven workflows, and a beautiful aesthetic out of the box.
-It's the perfect balance of form and function.
+Arch Linux distribution with a curated Hyprland desktop.
+Tiling windows, keyboard-driven everything, and it looks great out of the box.

 Workstation